 There are so many gaming laptops in the market that you would easily find it hard to determine the best one.
-Before purchasing a gaming laptop, you need to know exactly what you want so that you do not waste money because these things can be pretty expensive.
+Therefore, before purchasing a gaming laptop, you need to know exactly what you want not to waste money on because these things can be pretty expensive.

 I am going to discuss the features of a good gaming laptop in descending order of importance.